Stockport, South Australia

 The Charles Todd Observatory, topped by a 7.5 metre dome, was built at Stockport c.
 1970.
 It is operated by the Astronomical Society of South Australia.
 It was closed in 2010 after being damaged in a severe storm, but reopened in 2016.

 Glenhaven Park Camp, an adventure park operated by the YMCA, is located off Ayliffe Bridge Road at Stockport (34.360°S 138.737°E).

+The Roseworthy-Peterborough railway line runs through Stockport.